-A.: It always amuses me enormously when I read that someone claims to have known Dr. Lefebure.
-I spent almost eight years next to the character and I was the one who organized much of his agenda, especially with regard to the conferences and training he gave.
+A.: It always amuses me enormously when I read that someone claims to have known Dr. LEFEBURE.
+I spent almost eight years next to the character and I was the one who organized much of his agenda, especially the conferences and training he gave.

 And during all these years I never knew him with anyone other than myself.
-I was also present at his death and at his funeral… So when someone says “I knew Dr. Lefebure” they should say “at a conference”.
+I was also present at his death and funeral.
+So, when someone says “I knew Dr. LEFEBURE”, they should say “at a conference”.
 In other words, they have known him no longer than the duration of a conference.

 Of course, at the time, this was a very large sum, but I remember perfectly well answering him “neither I nor Phosphenism are for sale”.
-Shortly afterwards, business about cults broke out and I discovered that he was part of one of the 176 organisations under the supervision of the French State…
+Shortly afterward, the business about cults broke out and I discovered that he was part of one of the 176 organizations under the supervision of the French State.

-I remind you, if there was still need, that with Phosphenism there is no guru to whom one must give allegiance; no dogma (believers as well as atheists can practice); no followers cut off from the world, but simply individual practitioners perfectly autonomous and well integrated into society.
-There is also no hierarchical relationship established between Phosphenists who almost all do not know each other, and as there is no community as such, no psychological pressure can be exerted on practitioners who decide to stop.
+I remind you, if need be, that with Phosphenism there is no guru to whom one must give allegiance; no dogma (believers, as well as atheists, can practice); no followers cut off from the world, but simply individual practitioners perfectly autonomous and well-integrated into society.
+There is also no hierarchical relationship established between Phosphenists whom almost all do not know each other, and as there is no community as such, no psychological pressure can be exerted on practitioners who decide to stop.

 A.: At the moment no, for two reasons.
 The first is that there is no real diffusion, just a small communication that allows us to cover the running costs.
 The second reason that I have already explained is that I have never met anyone who has wanted to invest in broadcasting as a profession.

-That’s also what Internet is all about: only those who are able to invest significantly financially can have an effective presence and therefore make themselves known.
+That’s also what the Internet is all about: only those who can to invest significantly financially can have an effective presence and therefore make themselves known.
 However, let’s face it, without some advertising, your product, whatever it is, will never be known.
 This is absolutely impossible.

-In addition to this mini team, there are two other collaborators, one of whom is the director of a cartography agency (Delphine M.) and the other is a webmaster (Marie B.).
-A friend (Rose Marie M. retired) who proofreads for me.
+In addition to this mini team, there are two other collaborators: one of whom is the English-speaking manager of the Dr. LEFEBURE School (Geoffrey B.) that works in distribution logistics and the other is the proofreader of the PHOSPHENISM Publishing (Rose-Marie M.) that is a retired typist.
 And finally, a few long-time friends who also help me when I need it.
-To this “technical” team I add the people who are part of the referral and ethics committees, all of whom have a job (lawyer, police commissioner, judge etc.).
-Having known Dr. Lefebure, they are with me the “guardians” of Phosphenism.
+To this “technical” team I add the people who are part of the referral and ethics committees, all of whom have a job (lawyer, police commissioner, judge, etc.).
+Having known Dr. LEFEBURE, they are with me the “guardians” of Phosphenism.

 Q.: I was surprised to find relatively few criticisms of Phosphenism on the Internet.
 Is it because Phosphenism is not known enough?

-A.: I don’t think so, because the method has been disseminated since 1956 and several thousand people have already practiced it.
-Dr. Lefebure’s book “Le Mixage Phosphénique en pédagogie” has had 16 editions, which makes since the first edition something like 60.000 copies sold and I don’t count the PDF version.
+A.: I don’t think so because the method has been disseminated since 1956 and several thousand people have already practiced it.
+Dr. LEFEBURE’s book “Phosphenic Mixing applied to Education” has already had 16 editions, which makes since the first edition something like 60.000 copies sold and I don’t count the PDF version.
 Have you heard about the book “When China Wakes Up”?